 The St. James Hotel is said to remain host to several restless spirits.
-Both the owners and the guests of the hotel will tell you that it is haunted by many unexplained events.
-Several psychics have visited the hotel and specifically identified three spirits, as well as many others who just pass through to relive their experiences.
+Both the owners and the hotel guests will tell you that many unexplained events haunt it.
+Several psychics have visited the hotel and specifically identified three spirits and many others who pass through to relive their experiences.

-The second floor of the hotel is the most active, with stories of cold spots and the smell of cigar smoke lingering in the halls (smoking is not allowed in the hotel.)
+The hotel’s second floor is the most active, with stories of cold spots and the smell of cigar smoke lingering in the halls (smoking is not allowed in the hotel.)
 A prior manager said that “you never see them, but you do feel and hear them.”
-Another report from a former owner, states that she walked into the dining room and saw a pleasant-looking cowboy standing behind her in the mirror on the front of the bar.
+Another report from a former owner states that she walked into the dining room and saw a pleasant-looking cowboy standing behind her in the mirror on the front of the bar.
 The spiritual activity of the hotel has been featured on the popular television shows Unsolved Mysteries and A Current Affair.

-This room is considered by the staff to be the most haunted and people are rarely allowed to enter the room, much less sleep in it.
-Rumors abound that when the room was rented, a number of mysterious deaths occurred there.
+The staff considers this room to be the most haunted, and people are rarely allowed to enter the room, much less sleep in it.
+Rumors abound that when the room was rented, several mysterious deaths occurred there.

 Another “dwarf-like” old man has also been seen at the hotel.
-Nicknamed the “Little Imp” by hotel staff, the spirit is said to be very mischievous, constantly playing tricks and laughing at the staff.
+Nicknamed the “Little Imp” by the hotel staff, the spirit is very mischievous, constantly playing tricks and laughing at the staff.
 On one occasion, he was said to have stuck a knife into the floor between two owners of the old inn.
-Most often, however, he is blamed for objects that mysteriously disappear, only to be found later in locations that they absolutely don’t belong.
+However, he is often blamed for objects that mysteriously disappear, only to be found later in locations where they don’t belong.

-Other, unknown entities are also said to roam the hotel, creating a host of paranormal activities.
-Staff report that items constantly fall off walls and shelves and electrical equipment at the front desk behave unpredictably.
-Others have reported cold spots throughout the historic inn, lights that seemingly turn on by themselves, feelings of being watched by unseen eyes, and cameras that cease to work inside the hotel, strangely return to normal after leaving the St. James.
+Other unknown entities are also said to roam the hotel, creating a host of paranormal activities.
+Staff report that items constantly fall off walls and shelves, and electrical equipment at the front desk behaves unpredictably.
+Others have reported cold spots throughout the historic inn, lights that seemingly turn on by themselves, feelings of being watched by unseen eyes, and cameras that cease to work inside the hotel strangely return to normal after leaving the St. James.

 Looking up abruptly from his work, he was dumbfounded to see absolutely no one on that side of the room.
-Quickly looking around, his eyes rested on three other quests mingling at the other side of the lobby, apparently having not heard the loud scream, they were completely unphased.
+Quickly looking around, his eyes rested on three other quests mingling at the other side of the lobby; having not heard the loud scream, they were completely unphased.

 The hotel features 13 historic rooms, named for the famous and infamous people who once stayed there.
-An annex was also added to the hotel that houses an additional 10 rooms.
-The hotel retains its historic ambiance with antique chandeliers, velvet drapes, thick carpets covering its old wooden floors, brocade wallpaper, and many of the original furnishings of the hotel.
+An annex was also added to the hotel that houses an additional ten rooms.
+The hotel retains its historic ambiance with antique chandeliers, velvet drapes, thick carpets covering its old wooden floors, brocade wallpaper, and many of the hotel’s original furnishings.

-In the hallway of the hotel is a plaque that commemorates Clay Allison and the roster of 19 men he was said to have killed, as well as photographs of the many famous guests that have stayed at the historic inn.
+In the hotel’s hallway is a plaque that commemorates Clay Allison and the roster of 19 men he was said to have killed, as well as photographs of the many famous guests that have stayed at the historic inn.
 Also in the hallway is the original headstone of Parson Franklin J. Tolby, the beloved minister of Cimarron, who was killed during the Colfax County War.

 Checking into this historic place will make you feel as if you have stepped back in time, as mounted deer and buffalo stare down at you from the lobby walls, you view the old hotel ledgers signed by its many famous guests, and imagine the sound of tinny music coming from the antique piano in the corner.
 Perhaps you too will be lucky or unlucky enough, depending upon your point of view, to run into one of the hotel’s many unearthly guests.

-“If a house was seated on some melancholy place, or built in some old romantic manner, or if any particular accident had happened in it, such as murder, sudden death or the like….
-That house had a mark set on it, and was afterwards esteemed the habitation of a ghost.”
+“If a house was seated on some melancholy place, or built in some old romantic manner, or if any particular accident had happened in it, such as murder, sudden death or the like… That house had a mark set on it and was afterward esteemed the habitation of a ghost.”

 — Bournes’ Antiquities